How to Tackle Food Waste Using Food Demand Forecasting

 What is demand forecasting?

-Demand forecasting is the process of making predictions about future demand in order to make better business decisions.
+Food demand forecasting refers to the practice of predicting future food demand to enhance business decision-making.
 While it used to be a manual process based largely on historical sales data, now machine learning algorithms can take in a whole lot more data and make smarter predictions using AI.

 Demand forecasting software uses all possible relevant data to make better projections, including: